sboesebeck/morphium/docs/howtos/messaging-implementations.md

     its own per-recipient collection `<queue>_dm_<senderIdCamelCase>` with its own dedicated change-stream cursor and dispatcher thread.
   - Rationale: load testing showed the throughput ceiling on MongoDB is delivery-bound - a single change-stream cursor delivers at a fixed cadence regardless of collection layout.
-Advanced's capacity edge over Standard comes from exactly this second cursor, not from the per-topic split.
+MultiCollection's capacity edge over Standard comes from exactly this second cursor, not from the per-topic split.
 Dual Channel isolates that one idea on top of an otherwise unmodified Standard core.
   - Marked `@Beta` (see `de.caluga.morphium.annotations.Beta`): behavior, collection layout, or API